tobybreckon/python-cnn-tools-test/README.md

  * For **PyTorch** only - use test 3 only.
  * _See very simple test 1a for additionally testing sci-kit-learn is available in the same python environment_

-_Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._
+_Assumes that the git, wget, md5sum and curl tools are available on the command line or that similar tools are available to access git / download files._

 **Tests 4 and 5 assume you have OpenCV aleady installed** (with the extra modules also for Test 5) - OpenCV has its own testing page and test suite here - https://github.com/tobybreckon/python-examples-ip/blob/master/TESTING.md